carlos-a-g-h/the-ledger-of-my-shed/README.md

 - Accumulative history for each asset
 - Large scale record modifications using orders
 - User accounts system with dynamic passwords
-- Export assets + their history to excel format
+- Export assets and orders as excel files

 ### Pending